 The first quarter of 2020 was a tumultuous one for B2B sellers, with disruptions like office closures and a global economic slowdown but also a broad uptick in B2B e-commerce.
 To take advantage of this rapid movement to online deal-making and sales, B2B marketing teams must think beyond traditional strategies and sales structures and embrace digital marketing.

-With budget-friendly options, increased efficiency through micro-targeting, and the flexibility to adjust campaigns on the fly, digital marketing offers B2B vendors myriad benefits as they look to keep pace with the “new normal” of 2020.
+With budget-friendly options, increased efficiency through micro-targeting, and the flexibility to adjust campaigns on the fly, digital marketing offers B2B vendors myriad benefits as they look to keep pace with the “new normal."

 Read on for details about five B2B e-commerce marketing strategies that all teams should be adding to their arsenal.